 Robin is passionate about the potential brewing to make genuine collective impact through businesses and nonprofits who are evolving into smarter, more innovative impact focused business models.
 Robin is a CPA and started her career as an auditor for KPMG with a focus on nonprofits and governments.
 She has worked for nearly 3 decades in government, ministries and most recently a small foundation gaining multiple perspectives on how our society is trying to address social issues and struggling to make progress.
 Robin works with members at Nexus, as well as people and organizations in our community to advance the Mission for sustainable social impact.

-Natasha has a heart for service and diverse experience in communication and customer service.
-She served as a PTO member in MSD Washington Township and is the founder of the Barbie Girls Project, giving needy girls new and gently used Barbie dolls from generous donors worldwide.
-Natasha is a Christian author and freelance writer who actively serves with her church in various capacities including writing church school lessons.
+Natasha has a heart for serving others with a diverse experience in communication and interpersonal relations.
+She has served as a PTO member in MSD Washington Township and is the founder of the Barbie Girls Project, giving needy girls new and gently used Barbie dolls from generous donors worldwide.
+Natasha is also a Christian author and freelance writer who actively serves with her church online.
 Her favorite quote is "See a need, fill a need," from the movie Robots.
-Natasha oversees the day-to-day operations of Nexus and is eager to help meet the needs of members and guest of Nexus.
+Natasha oversees the day-to-day operations of Nexus and is eager to help meet the needs of members and guests of Nexus.

 As CEO, instructor & author, Dora knows how to help corporate leaders create world-impacting, highly profitable business strategies.
 At GivingSpring, her second business, Dora coaches both global organizations and social startups to set a vision for impact and drive execution.
 She has also created and teaches the course “Business Planning for Social Entrepreneurs” at Purdue University.
 She earned her Shared Value certification in 2016, subsequently serving as the Chair of the Global Council for IMPACT 2030, a cross-sector initiative alongside the UN.